 Averaging agreements allow employers to calculate standard and maximum hours over a period of 2 or more weeks rather than on a daily or weekly basis.
 This is particularly useful in industries with irregular hours due to seasonal or other factors.

 When an employee exceeds the standard hours in an averaging period, overtime applies.
-If an employee’s contract is terminated during an averaging period, they must receive their overtime entitlements based on the completed weeks in the period.
+If an employment contract is terminated during an averaging period, the employee receives their overtime entitlements based on the completed weeks in the period.

 Modified Work Schedules

-- Over a period of 2 or more weeks, the average standard work hours can’t be more than 40 hours per week.
+- Over a period of 2 or more weeks, the average standard work hours can not be more than 40 hours per week.

-- The average maximum hours can’t be more than 48 hours per week.
+- The average maximum hours can not be more than 48 hours per week.

 - Overtime must be paid if someone works more than the hours set in the modified schedule, either daily or weekly.